-Strategy 1.04D(2): Countryside Community features include the following: a.
-Layout that clusters the non-agricultural, non-recreational uses to the most advantageous areas that preserve lands in contiguous open space in natural areas, agricultural lands and rural scenic views; b.
-Agricultural pursuits (including community gardens), passive recreational areas, and open active recreational areas (field sports, trails, etc.) should be placed contiguous with natural open space and, as such, may be considered part of that open space if there are no buildings and the spirit of the development purpose (to preserve linked open space and rural views) is met; c.
-Open space shall consist primarily of uplands but may include up to 25% wetlands; d.
+Strategy 1.04D(2): Countryside Community features include the following:

+- a.
+Layout that clusters the non-agricultural, non-recreational uses to the most advantageous areas that preserve lands in contiguous open space in natural areas, agricultural lands and rural scenic views; - b.
+Agricultural pursuits (including community gardens), passive recreational areas, and open active recreational areas (field sports, trails, etc.) should be placed contiguous with natural open space and, as such, may be considered part of that open space if there are no buildings and the spirit of the development purpose (to preserve linked open space and rural views) is met;

+- c.
+Open space shall consist primarily of uplands and but may include up to 25% wetlands to a lesser extent; - d.
 Low impact stormwater design shall be utilized to the maximum extent possible, taking into consideration the most advantageous configuration of open space and development areas.
-Stormwater handling areas may be included in contiguous open space as part of the allowable wetlands portion; e.
-Development amenities such as drainage, lighting, landscaping, building placement and street layout shall be designed to minimize fragmentation of open space to the lowest possible edge to area ratio, and, maximize internal neighborhood connectivity in the design; f.
-Existing or created access to a County-maintained, paved roadway is required; g.
-Pavement of all roads internal to the project within the developed portion is required; h.
-Native forest cover in the open space shall not be cleared but the understory may be managed to accommodate land management needs; i.
+Stormwater handling areas may be included in contiguous open space as part of the allowable wetlands portion; - e.
+Development amenities such as drainage, lighting, landscaping, building placement and street layout shall be designed to minimize fragmentation of open space to the lowest possible edge to area ratio, and, maximize internal neighborhood connectivity in the design; - f.
+Existing or created access to a County-maintained, paved roadway is required.
+Improvements may be required in conjunction with the development approval; - g.
+Pavement of all roads internal to the project within the developed portion is required; - h.
+Native forest cover in the open space shall not be cleared but the understory may be managed to accommodate land management needs; - i.
 An open space easement that runs with the land shall be recorded in perpetuity for the open space, including covenants appropriate to the sensitivity, character and function of the open space area.

-Strategy 1.04D(3): The 184 Stardust project (CPAM 06-04) and the Stardust Ranches, LLC project (CPAM 06-07) is an existing Countryside Community that allows development of up to 0.425 dwelling units per acre clustered on a maximum of 217.5 acres of a 435 acre site, and includes the following criteria: a. a minimum of 50% of the naturally forested northern 80-acre parcel will be maintained in permanent preservation/conservation and be configured to provide a contiguous wildlife corridor between the existing conservation Amended and Re-adopted (date), E Effective date (date)
+Strategy 1.04D(3): The 184 Stardust project (CPAM 06-04) and the Stardust Ranches, LLC project (CPAM 06-07) is an existing Countryside Community that allows development of up to 0.425 dwelling units per acre clustered on a maximum of 217.5 acres of a 435 acre site, and includes the following criteria:

-FLUE Amendments: x-xx-xx (CPAMxx-xx); F:\WPDATA\Pmcneese\EAR Amendments\COMP PLAN 2017 PUBLIC HEARING DRAFT\FLUE 06-30-17\FLUE 10.03.17_ST-U CLEAN.Docx lands to the west, north, and east; a portion of the residential lots adjacent to the preservation tract on the parcel or adjacent to other publically held lands may be included in the 50% calculation, provided that a conservation easement is established on the portion of the lot to be preserved.
-Any lands preserved on individual residential lots will not count toward the minimum 50% preservation area requirement for the overlay parcel;
+- a. a minimum of 50% of the naturally forested northern 80-acre parcel will be maintained in permanent preservation/conservation and be configured to provide a contiguous wildlife corridor between the existing conservation lands to the west, north, and east; a portion of the residential lots adjacent to the preservation tract on the parcel or adjacent to other publically held lands may be included in the 50% calculation, provided that a conservation easement is established on the portion of the lot to be preserved.
+Any lands preserved on individual residential lots will not count toward the minimum 50% preservation area requirement for the overlay parcel; - b. two access points will be provided to serve the parcel;

-- b. two access points will be provided to serve the parcel; - c. there shall be a "rural vista" corridor along CR 491 and Parsons Road that is located within the 50% preservation area requirement for the overlay parcel.
+c. there shall be a "rural vista" corridor along CR 491 and Parsons Road that is located within the 50% preservation area requirement for the overlay parcel.